 Stories have a way of getting through to us and sticking with us for the long haul.
-The discussion this week is an important one, so we will start this thing off with a parable from the 4 Hour Work Week (affiliate) by Tim Ferriss:
+The discussion this week is an important one, so we will start this thing off with a parable about spreading ourselves thin from the The 4-Hour Workweek (affiliate) by Tim Ferriss:

 An American investment banker was taking a much-needed vacation in a small coastal Mexican village when a small boat with just one fisherman docked.
 The boat had several large, fresh fish in it.

 The investment banker was impressed by the quality of the fish and asked the Mexican how long it took to catch them.
 The Mexican replied, “Only a little while.”
 The banker then asked why he didn’t stay out longer and catch more fish?

 The Mexican fisherman replied he had enough to support his family’s immediate needs.

 The American then asked, “But what do you do with the rest of your time?”

 The Mexican fisherman replied, “I sleep late, fish a little, play with my children, take siesta with my wife, stroll into the village each evening where I sip wine and play guitar with my amigos: I have a full and busy life, señor.”